Taxaceae (yew family) Taxus

 “A downhill path is shaded by the funereal yew, it leads through soundless silence to the nether regions.”
 The cypress, the goldenrain, pagoda, and mayten trees have also been planted as memorials.

 T. cuspidata, Japanese yew, is very similar.
 Its cultivars can be seen around campus, for example the dwarf ‘Nana’ strewn in front of Old Chemistry.
 A substantial Japanese yew hedge on the Jane Stanford Way side of the Lou Henry Hoover Building was removed when the Shultze Building was constructed at that spot.
-Hybrids between these species, dubbed T. × media, are common horticulturally; ‘Hatfieldii’, a male clone, was supposed to be planted in the central courtyard of Chem-H and Neurosciences but a cradle (or nursery) swap may have occurred: bright red female cones have been spotted on some.
+Hybrids between these species, dubbed T. × media, are common horticulturally; ‘Hatfieldii’, a male clone, was supposed to be planted in the central courtyard of ChEM-H and Neurosciences but a cradle (or nursery) swap may have occurred: bright red female cones have been spotted on some.

 Name derivation: Taxus – The Latin name for yew tree; baccata – berry-bearing; Fastigata = with upright branches.